Bathroom bill: Florida

 A bathroom bill was introduced in Florida in the spring of 2015 as H.B.
 583 by Representative Frank Artiles.
 Artiles complained that, under laws protecting transgender use of restrooms, "A man such as myself can walk into the bathroom at LA Fitness while women are taking showers, changing, and simply walk in there."
 His bill would have made it illegal for transgender people to use bathrooms corresponding to their gender identity in restaurants, workplaces, or schools.
 The consequences would be up to a year in jail and a $1,000 fine.
 Proponents claimed that the bill was designed to prevent "assault, battery, molestation, rape, voyeurism, and exhibitionism".
 Opponents claimed that the only purpose was to be "discriminatory" and to "criminalize [transgender people] for simply going about their daily lives".
 The bill went through two House committees, but did not pass.
 There were no further bathroom bills filed in the Florida state legislature in 2015 or 2016, but organizations like Equality Florida said in 2017 that they were preparing for the possibility of future bills.

+Idaho

+In March 2026, Idaho lawmakers approved legislation that would make it a misdemeanor offense for individuals to use bathrooms or changing rooms that do not correspond to their sex assigned at birth in places of public accommodation, including private businesses or facilities that serve the public.